rathink1/my-website/src/content/post/polymorphism/polymorphism-in-java.md

 - Sequence of events for overriding static methods :
 	- At compile time, first method presence is checked in compile-time type,
 	- then binding with compile-time type method (most specific in case of overloaded method)
 	- but NO runtime overriding.
-Hence its not called overrding, its called method hiding.
+Hence its not called overriding, its called method hiding.
 - In simple terms, incase of static method, Parent class method (compile time type) is invoked.
 - One more thing to note.<br>An instance method of Child cannot override a static method of Parent, And a static method of Child cannot hide an instance method of Parent.
 Both will give compile time error.
 Try thinking why.

 ### FAQs
 1. _Can we Override static methods by differing method input params?_<br>
-   **NO.** We can declare such methods but its just another method, not an overriding behaviour.
+   **NO.** We can declare such methods but its just another method, not an overriding behavior.
 2. _Can we Override methods that differ only by static keywords?_<br>
    **NO.** This will give compile time error.
 Refer point 9.
 3. _Can we Override static methods with the same signature in the subclass?_<br>
-   **NO.** We can declare such methods but its not an overriding behaviour, its hiding.
+   **NO.** We can declare such methods but its not an overriding behavior, its hiding.
 No runtime polymorphism.
 4. _Can we Overload static methods?_ <br>
    **YES.** By differing method input param.
 5. _Can we Overload methods that differ only by static keywords?_<br>
    **NO.** This will give compile time error.

 <br>
-Hope this cleared some doubts on how Polymorhism in Java works.
+Hope this cleared some doubts on how Polymorphism in Java works.
 Please hit me up on socials if you want to add something to this article. <br><br>Thanks for reading and
 ABC - Always be Coding!